 The estimated available days for a SKU indicates the number of days remaining before a SKU is available for sale.
 This plays a key role in how orders are routed.

-When RO is determining where to route an order item, the estimated available days is calculated for all potential inventory sources.
-RO then selects the source with the lowest available days that has sufficient inventory unclaimed by other orders.
+When RetailOps is determining where to route an order item, the estimated available days is calculated for all potential inventory sources.
+RetailOps then selects the source with the lowest available days that has sufficient inventory unclaimed by other orders.
 This typically results in the earliest orders being fulfilled by the sources with the earliest available date, though this may change depending on your Order Routing settings in System Config.

 The estimated available days calculation for each inventory source will vary depending on the type of inventory stored.
 Read below for more info on how this is calculated for local, external, and inflight inventory.

 - Local Inventory.
 Since local inventory is presumably available immediately, the available days = 0.